liskCell/.github/profile/README.md

 <br>

-**LiskCell** is a cutting-edge creative technology studio based in Be'er Sheva, Israel.
+**LiskCell** is a cutting-edge creative technology studio based in Israel.
 We specialize in pushing the boundaries of what is possible by merging **Artificial Intelligence, Music Production, and Innovative Technological Solutions**.
 Built on the philosophies of innovation, community, and breaking limits, LiskCell bridges hard technical logic with pure artistic soul.

 ## 🏢 Our Roots & Evolution

-Founded in **2018** by **liskasYR** (Jonathan Yusupov)—a visionary developer, musical artist, and creator—LiskCell originally began its journey in the world of game development.
+Founded in **15 January, 2018** by **liskasYR** (Yonatan Yusupov)—a visionary developer, musical artist, and creator—LiskCell originally began its journey in the world of game development.
 Over the years, our passion for creating dynamic digital experiences naturally evolved our focus.
 Today, we are entirely dedicated to building elite AI architectures and high-end digital creativity platforms under our premium **xLYR** subsidiary brand.

 ## 🤖 The LPT Ecosystem & Deta AI